 When you deep clean, it is time to dust and vacuum all the hard-to-reach places you don’t usually do during a regular clean.
 If required, grab some step ladders so that you can wipe the cobwebs from the ceiling and light fittings.
 For very hard-to-reach places, use a telescopic feather duster.
-Move furniture and vacuum underneath it and behind it, lift sofa cushions and mattresses, and clean under them—dust skirtings, high levels ledges, windowsills, vents, blinds, shutters, and fans.
+Move furniture and vacuum underneath it and behind it, lift sofa cushions and mattresses, and clean under them—.dust skirtings, high level ledges, windowsills, vents, blinds, shutters, and fans.

 Clean the Upholstery

 When the weather is warm and dry, it is a great time to clean soft furnishings so that they dry out properly.
 If you have a fabric couch or upholstered chairs, you can hire a company specializing in professional furniture cleaning to eradicate stains, clean and freshen up your seating.
 Don’t be tempted to try cleaning a fabric couch yourself with off-the-shelf chemicals as you may fade or damage the material on it.

 If you have scatter cushions and pillows, you can probably safely clean them with a gentle machine wash.

 It is time to tackle the oven.
 Purchase an effective oven cleaner that will make light work of the laborious task.
 A good acid-based gel cleaner can tear through the toughest baked-on grease and leave your oven, microwave, hob, and grill sparkling.